coder137/build_in_cpp/README.md

 Developers interested in contributing to **_BuildCC_**

 - [Project internal information](doc/developer/project_internals.md)
-- Bootstrapping
-- Current code structure
-- Guidelines

 # FAQ

-## Generator

-- How do I use the `base::Generator`

 ## Target

-- Brief overview of `base::TargetInfo`
-- Brief overview of `base::Target`
 - [How do I supply my own custom `compile_command` and `link_command` to targets?](doc/target/custom_commands.md)

 ## Serialization